hyoungjoojin/notes/content/database-systems/operator-execution/_index.md

 Sort-merge joins work in two phases, the sorting phase and the merging phase.

 The sorting phase works with any sorting algorithm, and is typically done using external merge sort.
+This phase can be skipped if the input relations are already sorted on the join keys.

 The merging phase steps through the sorted tables with cursors and outputs the joined tuples when the join condition is satisfied.
+Since there could be multiple tuples of the same join key in the outer relation, we need to keep track of the last matched value using mark variable.

 The I/O cost for this algorithm would be the sum of the cost of the sorting phase ($2M(1 + \lceil \log_{B-1} \lceil \frac{M}{B} \rceil \rceil) + 2N(1 + \lceil \log_{B-1} \lceil \frac{N}{B} \rceil \rceil)$)